 Mix remoulade and use as needed.

 Mix the crab with the remoulade and store in fridge until ready to use.
-If you are preparing this for several people, simply double up on the recipe above.
+If you are preparing this for several people, simply double the recipe

 Mango Salsa Ingredients